True Faith (song): George Michael version

-English singer George Michael covered "True Faith" in 2011 in support of the charity fund Comic Relief.
+English singer-songwriter George Michael covered "True Faith" in 2011 in support of the charity fund Comic Relief.
 Throughout the song, Michael's vocals are electronically masked using a vocoder, which garnered mixed reactions.
 In response, he joked: "People like to make exceptions for me."
-Peaking at no. 27 on the UK Singles Chart, the song made its television debut on BBC, as one of five music videos recorded for Red Nose Day 2011.
+Peaking at number 27 on the UK Singles Chart, the song made its television debut on BBC, as one of five music videos recorded for Red Nose Day 2011.

 Lotte Kestner / The Last of Us Part II version

 The trailer for the 2020 action-adventure video game The Last of Us Part II featured the character Ellie performing an acoustic rendition of the song, which bore a striking resemblance to a 2011 cover by Lotte Kestner.
 When Kestner revealed that she had not been credited for her cover of the song being featured, the game's director Neil Druckmann apologized and blamed it on an oversight.
 The game's publisher Sony Interactive Entertainment looked into the matter, and Kestner was subsequently credited on promotional materials.
-The television adaption of The Last of Us would eventually feature Kestner's version in the end credits to the episode "Please Hold to My Hand".
+The television adaptation of The Last of Us would eventually feature Kestner's version in the end credits to the episode "Please Hold to My Hand".

+The Flux (Noah Sebastian) / Paradise City version

+The song was performed by Noah Sebastian of Bad Omens under the fictional band the Flux.
+This version was recorded for both the TV series Paradise City and the soundtrack album of the same name released by Sumerian Records.

+Anberlin version

+American rock band Anberlin included a cover version of the song on the Deluxe edition of their 2008 album New Surrender.